 There are a few factors that affect whether or not your post is sent out automatically, so we've created this checklist to help you identify any missing pieces and make sure you've got everything in place.

-Do you have an Instagram Business Profile and are you set up with Direct Scheduling?
+Do you have an Instagram Business Account and are you set up with Direct Scheduling?
 If you've set up Direct Scheduling successfully, you will no longer see an invitation to set up Direct Scheduling at the top of your Instagram Queue.
 If you do see this invitation, you'll want to follow the steps in this guide to get thing set up correctly.

 Does your post contain only a single image or single video?
 A post with multiple images will be sent to your mobile device as a reminder.